Little Steel Strike of 1937

 Strikers of Republic Steel leaving Cleveland City Hall.
 Cuyahoga County, after being addressed by Al Balant, leader of the Steel Workers Organizing Committee (SWOC), 1937.

-The Little Steel Strike of 1937 pitted steelworkers, represented by the Congress of Industrial Organizations, against smaller steel manufacturing companies, such as the Republic Steel Company, the Youngstown Sheet and Tube Company, collectively known as Little Steel.
+The Little Steel Strike of 1937 pitted steelworkers, represented by the Congress of Industrial Organizations, against smaller steel manufacturing companies, such as the Republic Steel and Youngstown Sheet and Tube, collectively known as Little Steel.

 People sympathetic to the workers used airplanes to drop food to the workers inside of the plants.
 They also attempted to mail food into the businesses, but the post office refused to deliver the packages to the strikers.
 To prevent the strike from occurring in the first place the Little Steel companies had hired their own police forces to intimidate workers.
 During the strikes, the companies lobbied local residents to put pressure on the strikers and their families.
 Numerous citizens formed committees, including the Mahoning Valley, Ohio Citizens' Committee, the Citizens' Law and Order League of Canton, Ohio, and the John Q. Public League of Warren, Ohio, to protest the strikers' actions.
 Little Steel brought in scab laborers to work the machines, while the sit-down strikers remained in the plants.
 The employers even used tear gas to drive the strikers out of the businesses.
 The governor of Ohio, Martin L. Davey, eventually sent troops in to break up the strike.